Skip to content

 Programmatic Security: Apex Enforcement & Secure Coding

 Programmatic security covers how developers enforce security in Apex code, prevent common vulnerabilities, and securely integrate with external systems.
-This is CTA Objective 2.4 — and the board expects you to know when declarative security is insufficient and how to enforce security correctly in code.
+This is CTA Objective 2.4, and the board expects you to know when declarative security falls short and how to enforce security correctly in code.

 The Sharing Keyword Spectrum